 The Mataranka water allocation plan provides for the protection, allocation and management of the groundwater resources within the plan area.
-The groundwater resource managed through the plan is the regionally extensive and multilayered Tindall Limestone formation and overlying Cretaceous sediments which are collectively known as the Tindall Limestone Aquifer.
-The Tindall Limestone Aquifer is a significant water resource that supports the baseflows of the Roper River and its system of springs and creeks.
+The groundwater resource managed through the plan is the regionally extensive and multilayered Tindall Limestone formation and overlying Cretaceous sediments which are collectively known as the Tindall Limestone Aquifer (TLA).
+The TLA is a significant water resource that supports the baseflows of the Roper River and its system of springs and creeks.

-The plan area contains extensive groundwater dependant ecosystems and features of significant ecological significance; the Roper discharge zone, being recommended by the Strategic Regional Environmental and Baseline Assessment (SREBA) as an area of outstanding environmental value.
+The Plan area contains extensive groundwater dependant ecosystems (GDEs) and features of significant ecological significance; the Roper Discharge Zone, being recommended by the Strategic Regional Environmental and Baseline Assessment (SREBA) as an area of outstanding environmental value.

-The plan sets out the volume of water that must be protected to ensure the ecological functions and environmental requirements of the plan area are met, and the volume of water that can be sustainably allocated for drinking water and for regional economic opportunities.
-This is known as the estimated sustainable yield or ESY.
+The plan sets out the water than must be protected to ensure the ecological functions and environmental requirements in the Plan area, and the water than can be sustainably allocated for drinking water and for regional economic opportunities.
+This is known as the Estimated Sustainable Yield (or ESY).